vikastaank/vPay/README.md

 # vPay
-A dashboard system for a payment system. ** Learning and practice purpose
+A dashboard for a payment system. ** Learning and practice purpose